 To Make the Omurice

-- Heat 1 Tbsp oil in the pan over medium-high heat.
-Distribute the oil to make sure the surface of the pan is coated well.
+- Heat 1 Tbsp unsalted butter in the pan over medium heat.
+Distribute the butter to make sure the surface of the pan is coated well.

-- Holding a plate in one hand and the pan in the other, flip the pan to transfer the omurice, seam side down, onto the plate.
+- Hold a plate in one hand and the pan in the other and tilt the plate next to the omurice.
+Then, flip the frying pan upside down at an angle to transfer the omurice, seam side down, onto the plate.

 To Serve